NVIDIA/OpenSeq2Seq/docs/sources/source/speech-recognition.rst

 WER is the word error rate obtained on a dev-clean subset of LibriSpeech using greedy decoder (``decoder_params/use_language_model = False``).
 For the evaluation we used ``batch_size_per_gpu = 1``
-to eliminate the effect of `cudnn padding issue <https://github.com/NVIDIA/OpenSeq2Seq/issues/69>`_.
+to eliminate the effect of `cuDNN padding issue <https://github.com/NVIDIA/OpenSeq2Seq/issues/69>`_.

 For more details about model and training parameters, have a look at the `configuration files <https://github.com/NVIDIA/OpenSeq2Seq/blob/master/example_configs/speech2text>`_ and specific model's documentation.